gabriela-framework/gabriela/docs/README.md

 ## 1.3 Dependency injection

 Dependency injection is the central component of Gabriela and it makes her a closed system.
-In order to create a dependency injection service, you first have to create a DI `definition`.
+In order to create a dependency injection service, you first have to create a dependency injection **definition**.
 With that definition, Gabriela will create your service and inject it where ever you need.

 Dependency injection is **scoped**.
 There are 3 scopes: